-Beavers - Nature's Water Engineers

-A summary of initial findings from the Devon Beaver Projects
+Beavers - Nature's Water Engineers A summary of initial findings from the Devon Beaver Projects

 The Eurasian beaver (Castor fiber) is a native species to Britain.
 After an absence of around 400 years, it is now returning to the British Landscape.
 This report summarises the results of the research being undertaken in Devon to investigate the effects of beavers on the water environment.
 The ongoing research being carried out in the Enclosed Beaver Project in the western side of Devon is now being extended and applied to the free-living beavers that form part of the River Otter Beaver Trial in East Devon.

-Photo of Eurasian beaver building a dam in the DWT Enclosed Beaver Project.
-Nick Upton/Naturepl.com

-Beavers in Devon

-Enclosed Beaver Project

-In 2011 a male and female beaver were introduced into a three hectare fenced enclosure in the Tamar headwaters, where their impacts are being studied in detail.
+Photo of Eurasian beaver building a dam in the DWT enclosed beaver project.
+Nick Upton/Naturepl.com Protecting Wildlife for the Future Beavers in Devon Enclosed Beaver Project In 2011 a male and female beaver were introduced into a three hectare fenced enclosure in the Tamar headwaters, where their impacts are being studied in detail.
 Most of the results presented in this document are from this research site.

-The Enclosed Beaver Project is situated on private land in the headwaters of the River Tamar and upstream of Roadford Lake.

-© Crown Copyright and database rights 2012 Ordnance Survery Licence number 100022021

-River Otter Beaver Trial

-In March 2015 two families of wild-living beavers of unknown origin were captured from the River Otter and proven to be healthy before being released back into the river as part of a five year licensed trial.
+The Enclosed Beaver Project is situated on private land in the headwaters of the River Tamar and upstream of Roadford Lake. © Crown Copyright and database rights 2012 Ordnance Survery Licence number 100022021 River Otter Beaver Trial In March 2015 two families of wild-living beavers of unknown origin were captured from the River Otter and proven to be healthy before being released back into the river as part of a five year licensed trial.
 The River Otter Beaver Trial area covers the entire 250 km2 of the Otter catchment containing 594 km of watercourse.
 The river rises in the predominately pastoral landscape of the Blackdown Hills, before flowing through highly productive agricultural land in its middle and lower reaches.
 The River Otter enters the sea at Budleigh Salterton.

-fence has electric strands to prevent beavers climbing and a weldmesh apron on the inside to revent them burrowing underneath.
-This fencing to construct food cache.

-The beavers live in a large lodge situated on he banks of a pond.
-The lodge has increased in size every winter as more sticks and silt are built on top by the peavers, and willow sticks and branches are laced in the water to create a nearby winter
+The 900 m perimeter to prevent beavers climbing and a weldmesh apron on the inside to . brevent them burrowing underneath.
+This fencing cost approximately £35/m he beavers live in a arge lodge situated on The lodge has increased in size every winter as more sticks and silt are built on top by the sticks and branches are placed in the water to create a nearby winter food cache

-Since 2011, 13 ponds of varying sizes have been constructed by the beavers.
-The dramatic engineering of the watercourse in this site has provided a perfect opportunity to study the mpacts of beaver dams on a wide range of different subjects
+Since 2011, 13 ponds of varying sizes have been constructed by the beavers The dramatic engineering site has provided a perfect opportunity to study the impacts of beaver dams on a wide range of different ubiects.